Cog-Creators/Red-DiscordBot/docs/incompatible_changes.rst

 how to set up auto-restart on all of the supported operating systems.

-Documentation for `autostart_systemd` and `autostart_mac` is already available, documentation for Windows is still in works.
+Documentation for `autostart_systemd` and `autostart_mac` is already available, documentation for Windows is still in the works.

 Behavior changes
 ----------------